-8. Identification of those at Increased Risk, or have Additional Safeguarding Needs
+9. Identification of those at increased risk, or have additional safeguarding needs

-Certain groups of children and young people within provisions are more likely to be identified as requiring extra support to meet their safeguarding needs; these could include:

-- Disabled children - Care experienced children - Young carers - Children who are bereaved - Children who are showing signs of being drawn into anti-social or criminal behaviour - Children with mental health concerns - Children living in households where there is domestic abuse, mental health concerns and/or substance misuse - Children who are frequently missing from education care or home - Children with parents who are currently in prison or affected by parental offending - Children who at risk of being radicalised or exploited - Children at risk of modern slavery, trafficking, sexual and/or criminal exploitation - Children missing education, or persistently absent from school, or not in receipt of full-time education

-- Children viewing problematic and/or inappropriate online content (for example, linked to violence), or developing inappropriate relationships online - Is a privately fostered child

-Employees, volunteers and governors must follow the procedures set out below in the event of a safeguarding concern.
+- Certain groups of children and young people within provisions are more likely to be identified as requiring extra support to meet their safeguarding needs; these could include: - o Disabled children - o Care experienced children - Young carers - Children who are bereaved - o Children who are showing signs of being drawn into anti-social or criminal behaviour - Children with mental health concerns - Children living in households where there is domestic abuse, mental health concerns and/or substance misuse - Children who are frequently missing from education care or home - o Children with parents who are currently in prison or affected by parental offending - Children who at risk of being radicalised or exploited - o Children at risk of modern slavery, trafficking, sexual and/or criminal exploitation - Children missing education, or persistently absent from school, or not in receipt of fulltime education - o Children viewing problematic and/or inappropriate online content (for example, linked to violence), or developing inappropriate relationships online - Privately fostered children - Staff, volunteers and governors must follow the procedures set out below in the event of a safeguarding concern.